- Silver Explorer

 - Price from

-Summary : Experience the wonders of the Antarctic while taking full advantage of the luxurious all-inclusive lifestyle provided by the world’s best and most uncompromising service of any expedition ship, including spacious suites and comfortable common areas.
-Follow in the footsteps of brave and daring explorers, the likes of Roald Amundsen, James Weddell, James Clark Ross, and Ernest Shackleton.
+Summary : Experience the trip of a lifetime and follow in the footsteps of brave explorers, the likes of Roald Amundsen and Ernest Shackleton.
 A frosted wilderness of glistening white as far as the eye can see, dominated by natural ice sculptures like enormous works of avant-garde art, await you.
 Hear the cries of penguins multiplied by the thousands, watch leopard seals and sea lions perfectly at ease in the company of visitors, feel the unspeakable magnificence of a whale breaching from beneath cold ocean waters.
+Experience the wonders of the Antarctic while taking full advantage of the luxurious all-inclusive lifestyle and uncompromising service, including spacious suites and comfortable common areas.

 $16,350 to $51,350